New Zealand

 One of the main industries is fishing, and Salmon, green lipped mussels and oysters are farmed in Paterson Inlet, so be sure to sample some of the local seafood, in particular the Blue Cod!
 Or perhaps do a spot of fishing yourself.

-Stewart Island is also known as Rakuira (meaning, the glowing sky), takes its name, as the skies do often glow!
+Stewart Island is also known as Rakuira (meaning, the glowing sky), as the skies do often glow!
 There is very little light pollution, so the island has been declared an International Dark Sky Sanctuary.
 Make sure you spend some time outside at night, or perhaps walk up to Observation Rock and see if you get lucky enough to see the Southern Lights, or Aurora Australis.
 (Winter months would increase your chances!)

 Rakiura Jade Pounamu craving